 The ICE-100 is built to Cuisinart's usual high standard and produces great quality ice cream, so this a really good choice if you want that extra convenience.

-I think the Cuisinart ICE-30BC is probably the best of the ice cream makers with removable bowls.
+I think the Cuisinart ICE-30BC [Amazon] is probably the best of the ice cream makers with removable bowls.

 It's really well made, simple and straightforward to use and will undoubtedly last many years.
 It makes consistently good ice cream, gelato, sorbet and frozen yogurt.
 And it can make them all in fairly large quantities.